 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an on going process designed to identify and prioritise the risks to the achievement of the Authority's policies and outcomes, to evaluate the likelihood and potential impact of those risks being realised, and to manage these risks efficiently, effectively and economically.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies and outcomes, to evaluate the likelihood and potential impact of those risks being realised, and to manage these risks efficiently, effectively and economically.

-The elements of the governance framework identified in our Code of Corporate Governance have been in place at the Authority for the year ended 31 March 2018 and up to the date of finalising this statement on 25 May 2018 for publication by the end of May 2018.
-The statement will be revised prior to reporting to Members of the Audit Resources and Performance Committee in July 2018 to reflect any significant changes which may occur prior to that date.
+The elements of the governance framework identified in our Code of Corporate Governance have been in place at the Authority for the year ended 31 March 2020 and up to the date of finalising this statement on 22 May 2020 for publication by the end of May 2020.
+The statement will be revised prior to reporting to a meeting of the Authority in July 2020 to reflect any significant changes which may occur prior to that date.